 Bermuda: Again no legal requirement but it is very rare for firms to hire ex-pat lawyers with fewer than 5 years PQE.

 Offshore firms in other jurisdictions such as the Channel Islands, Hong Kong and Singapore will consider lawyers from NQ level upwards so long as your training contract experience is relevant to the opportunity.

 Q: Are there jurisdiction-related restrictions on my ability to practice as an offshore lawyer?

 A: In order to practice law in the Cayman Islands and Bermuda you must be admitted and have practised in a commonwealth jurisdiction for the requisite number of years mentioned above.
 The majority of the ex-pat lawyers in the Cayman Islands and Bermuda come from the UK, Canada, Australia, New Zealand and South Africa.

 To practice in the BVI, you must be admitted as a solicitor or barrister in England & Wales so the vast majority of ex-pat lawyers in BVI tend to come directly from the UK or other offshore jurisdictions.

 In the Channel Islands, you are permitted to practice as a lawyer so long as you have commonwealth experience.
-However, those with long term plans to live in the Channel Islands may also wish to gain admittance to the local bar.
-In order to become ‘Jersey qualified’ you must have practiced law on the island for two years and then sit a set of six exams.
-To become ‘Guernsey qualified’ you must have practiced law on the island for three years and then sit a series of exams.
+However, those with long-term plans to live in the Channel Islands may also wish to gain admittance to the local bar.
+In order to become ‘Jersey qualified,’ you must have practised law on the island for two years and then sit a set of six exams.
+To become ‘Guernsey qualified’ you must have practised law on the island for three years and then sit a series of exams.

 Q: How do the working hours at offshore firms compare with onshore firms?